jrpotter/notebook/notes/bash/shebang.md

 ## Overview

 The shebang (also writting shabang or sha-bang) is a magic character at the start of a script indicating what command should be run when invoking the script directly.
-It always begins with ASCII characters `#!`.[^mendel]
+It always begins with ASCII characters `#!`.

 %%ANKI
 Basic